UniversalDependencies/UD_Slovenian-SSJ/README.txt

 http://universaldependencies.github.io/docs/sl/overview/introduction.html

 Original Treebank
-The Slovenian UD Treebank is based on the ssj500k treebank (Krek et al. 2015), a balanced collection of sampled texts from the FidaPLUS reference corpus of written Slovene (Arhar and Gorjanc 2007).
+The Slovenian UD Treebank (Dobrovoljc et al. 2017) is based on the ssj500k treebank (Krek et al. 2015), a balanced collection of sampled texts from the FidaPLUS reference corpus of written Slovene (Arhar and Gorjanc 2007).
 The original ssj500k corpus has been manually segmented, tokenized, lemmatized and morphosyntactically tagged within JOS project, in which the annotation guidelines have also been developed (Erjavec et al. 2010).
 Additionally, approximately one half of the ssj500k treebank has been manually annotated for dependency relations, according to the JOS syntactic annotation scheme.
 The syntactically annotated part of the ssj500k corpus (known as ssj200k), consisting of 11,411 annotated sentences and 235,864 tokens, has been used as the basis for conversion to the Slovenian UD Treebank.

 Conversion and Size
 The conversion from ssj200k to the Slovenian UD Treebank was completely automatic,